elmuz/dotfiles/.local/share/dotfiles/INSTALL.md

-# System configuraiton restoring dotfiles
+# System configuration restoring dotfiles

 This guide assumes a working base system, with user and `sudo` privileges.